joshmadakor1/YouTube-Utilities/Contest/README.md

 ## Step 6.

 The contest will run for at least 48 hours.
-When time is up, all comments will be approved and made visible and a video recording running the python code will be taken as proof.
-I will then pay the winners
+When time is up, all comments will be approved and made visible and a video recording running the python script and selecting winners will be taken as proof.
+I will then notify and pay the winners via Venmo or PayPal.

 ---

 ## **Important Notice 1**

-If I notice someone trying to cheat in any way or obviously doing something not in the spirit of the contest (for example, posting something that's obviously dumb) and you happen to “win”, I reserve the right to not pay you and pick the next person on the list.
+If I notice someone trying to cheat in any way or obviously doing something not in the spirit of the contest (for example, posting something that's obviously dumb) and you happen to “win”, I reserve the right to not pay you and pick the next person on the list who found the same secret word.

 ---